Influence of the tubing size on the flow accuracy and pulsatility of the Reglo ICC peristaltic pump

 Features of the Ismatec Reglo ICC peristaltic pump

 The principle of peristaltic pumping is based on the compression and relaxation of flexible tubing.
 To do this, rotating rollers pass along the tubing inside the pump and compress it to create a vacuum in the tubing, which pulls the fluid in one direction or another.
+Should you want to learn more on this topic, you can find our A Comprehensive Guide here.

 The Reglo ICC peristaltic pump allows independent control of 4 channels from 0.1 to 100 rpm with a resolution of 0.01 rpm.
 Easy to use, it allows you to create your own program using all the following operations: start, stop, dispense, reverse, aspirate, calibrate.